Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 - To Avoid NullPointer Exception.
 - It Supports Immutability (i.e.) We can use val and var.
 - It Supports Oops concepts.
-- Write only Less Code (i.e.) Reduces a lot of Boilerplate Code.
 - It Supports Functional Programming (i.e.) Can pass Function as parameter to another function or Function can return another function.
+- Write only Less Code (i.e.) It Reduces a lot of Boilerplate Code.

 :arrow_up: [__Back to Top__](README.md#kotlin)